It’s the 8th anniversary of EnglishTeacherMelanie.com and to celebrate I’ve put together a list of the most popular lessons on this website.

 4. The Ten Best Tips to Get a High Score on the TOEFL iBT

-The TOEFL is not an easy test and even native speakers would struggle to get a high score on the test if they didn’t prepare for it.
+The TOEFL is not an easy test.
+Even native speakers would struggle to get a high score if they didn’t prepare for it.
 You can do well on the TOEFL and get the score you need by spending time preparing for the test.

 5. The First Conditional Sentence Structure